Tommy John: Los Angeles Dodgers (1972–1978)

 In his first start of 1973 for the Dodgers, on April 8 against the San Diego Padres, John threw scoreless ball for 7 1/3 innings, earning the win in a 4–0 victory.
 On June 18, he allowed eight runs in only one inning as the Dodgers were defeated 16–3 by the Phillies, but only two were earned (the rest were due to a Ron Cey error).
 He held the Chicago Cubs to five hits on July 13 in a 5–0, complete game shutout victory.
 On August 24, he had a better start against the Phillies, limiting them to three hits in a 3–0, complete game shutout victory.
 That game was the first of six straight decisions John would win through the end of the season.
 With a 16–7 record at season's end, John tied with three others for seventh in the NL in wins and led the NL with a .696 winning percentage.
 He recorded 116 strikeouts, 50 walks, and 202 hits allowed in 218 innings of work.

 John began 1974 as the Dodgers' number two starter, behind Don Sutton in the rotation.
 He threw a shutout against the Padres in his first start on April 6, then threw eight shutout innings against the Atlanta Braves four days later.
 On April 25, he held the Phillies to four hits and no runs in a complete game shutout that the Dodgers won 1–0.
 The win was his fifth in five games.
-After a loss on May 5, he won five decisions in a row, not losing again until June 18.
+After a loss on May 5, he again won five decisions in a row, not losing again until June 18.
 From June 28 through July 7, he won three straight starts.